Key facts

 Forensic Science requirements (16 cp):

-- Successful completion of STP050 Academic Integrity (0-credit point compulsory unit);
+- DAI001 Academic Integrity and Respect at Deakin (0-credit point compulsory unit)

-Criminology requirements (16 cp):
+Criminology requirements (16 cp)

-- At least 12-credit points of ACR coded units, including the compulsory core units of ACR101, ACR102, ACR201, ACR202, ACR301 and ACR302;
+- at least 12-credit points of Criminology units, including the compulsory core units of ACR101, ACR102, ACR201, ACR202, ACR301 and ACR302

-- At least 6 credit points at level 3 including ACR301 and ACR302;
+- minimum of 6 credit points at level 3 including ACR301 and ACR302

-- 4 elective units available from within the Bachelor of Arts major sequences.
+- 4 course elective units available from within the Bachelor of Arts major sequences.
 Please refer to A310 Bachelor of Arts for a list of Faculty of Arts and Education units.

 ^Combined rule: No more than 10-credit points at level 1 including SIT191, SLE111, SLE112, SLE132, SLE133, SLE155, ACR101 and ACR102

 Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.

-Bachelor of Forensic Science
+Bachelor of Forensic science units

-Core Units
+Forensic Science Core Units

 Students must complete a major sequence in either Forensic Biology or Forensic Chemistry on top of the core unit requirements.